jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

-we can see that between gathering the ``left`` and ``right`` values in a ``BinOp`` node, and any actual arithmetic, stands some reasoning about the argument types.
+we can see that between gathering the ``left`` and ``right`` values in a ``BinOp`` node, and any actual arithmetic, stands some reasoning about the operand types.
 This reasoning is embedded in the implementation of each type.
 Something very similar is true in the C implementation of Python.